 Work Zone Driving Tips

-- STAY ALERT: Dedicate your full attention to the roadway.
+- Stay alert: Dedicate your full attention to the roadway.

-- PAY CLOSE ATTENTION: Signs and work zone flaggers save lives.
+- Pay close attention: Signs and work zone flaggers save lives.

-- TURN ON YOUR HEADLIGHTS: Workers and other motorists must see you.
+- Turn on your headlights: Workers and other motorists must see you.

-- EXPECT THE UNEXPECTED: Keep an eye out for workers and their equipment.
+- Expect the unexpected: Keep an eye out for workers and their equipment.

 Under Construction: Trucking in the Work Zone

 North Carolinaâ€™s highways are the workplace of the professional trucking industry.
 These professionals travel through work zones on a daily basis and regularly encounter the various hazards associated with a work zone.
-NCDOT partnered with Carolinas Associated General Contractors and the North Carolina Trucking Association to produce an educational video specifically for professional truck drivers.
+The N.C.
+Department of Transportation, in partnership with Carolinas Associated General Contractors and the North Carolina Trucking Association, has produced an educational video specifically for professional truck drivers.

 Filmed in several North Carolina work zones and featuring real-life truck drivers, state troopers and an NCDOT engineer, Under Construction: Trucking in the Work Zone illustrates how professional truck drivers can make a difference by paying attention and driving the speed limit.